Inquis1t0r/AdventOfCode2020/README.md

 # AdventOfCode2020
-This year im focused on C#.
+This year im focusing on C#.

 | Day  | Part1   |  Part2 |
 |---|---|---|